Dwalden2021/1600_Final/HTML1.md

     </body>
 </html>
 ```
-On the next page we will add a button to the page as well as imput boxes.
+On the next page we will add a button to the page as well as input boxes.

 [<<<Previous](VSCsetup.md) || [Home](README.md) || [Next>>>](HTML2.md)